 If your Lab puppy is particularly naughty, though, you might need to enroll him in a few classes.
 The average cost of a basic puppy training program is around $100 for a five-week group course.
 If you want one-on-one lessons or to work on particular problematic behaviors, the cost will be higher.
 Some courses can cost thousands of dollars.
 Because professional training isn’t necessary for most Labs, we didn’t include this cost in our total calculations.

-Thankfully, Labradors have short-ish hair that doesn’t require professional grooming compared to other dog breeds, and you can manage it at home.
+Thankfully, Labradors have short-ish hair that doesn’t require professional grooming compared to other dog breeds, and you can manage it at home with a good-quality brush.
 However, if you want to show your Lab in the ring, or you fancy pampering him once in a while, then a professional groomer can fit the bill.
 The average cost of a grooming session for a relatively simple cut is around $50.

 Some families like to travel without their pups, so they will add boarding costs to their holiday fund.
 On average, dog boarders charge between $25 and $85 per night.
 Or, if you like to travel with your pup, most dog-friendly places charge a little extra for your four-legged family member.